alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ```

 ### Step3: Benchmarking on Android Device
 Android Debugging Bridge(ADB) can be installed in Windows and Linux.
 I have found these videos very useful to setup [Link](https://www.youtube.com/watch?v=26GI3z6tI3E). and get familiarized with ADB [Link](https://www.youtube.com/watch?v=uOPcUjVl2YQ).
 Once ADB is set up, mobile can be controlled via computer with ADB commands using USB or wifi connectivity.
 Remember android devices should be in USB Debugging mode or Wireless debugging mode with USB or wifi connection respectively.
 Android emulator can also be used for benchmarking the models.
-Android emulator can be found using android studio.
+Android emulator can be found using Android Studio.
 (Android Studio contains both an emulator and ADB).
 `adb devices` will list all Android devices/emulators connected to the computer.
 If it does not work or if it shows offline, try to connect Android again by removing the ADB connection using `adb kill-server` and try again using `adb devices`

 Once the Android device connection with the computer is established with ADB, benchmarking files and target TFLite models will be sent to the Android device using ADB commands.
 There are two options for using the benchmark tool with Android.